Check out the current Jervis Bay weather here.

 Hyams Beach is a dog friendly village and dogs are permitted on the beaches if on a leash.
 Check the signs for current regulations however, including the obvious need to clean up after your dog.
 Beware also of paralysis ticks (which are prolific in the area) and fox baiting in the bush that surrounds the village.
 Dogs are only allowed at a holiday home if that is permitted by the owner and by specific arrangement with Hyams Beach Holidays.

 Hyams Beach Café - (02) 4443 3874

 The Hyams Beach Cafe is located within the village and serves great coffee and food.
 It also stocks a range of newspapers, bread, milk, local produce and prepared meals.
-The office of Hyams Beach Real Estate / Hyams Beach Holidays is also located within the cafe.
-The opening hours of the café are as follows.
+The Holidays Collection office is also located within the cafe.